 For more information on Toshiba’s line of storage products, please visit: https://www.toshiba-storage.asia/

-Definition of capacity: One terabyte (TB) = one trillion bytes, but storage capacity actually available may vary depending on operating environment and formatting.
-Available storage capacity (including examples of various media files) will vary based on file size, formatting, settings, software and operating system and/or pre-installed software applications, or media content.
+Definition of capacity: One terabyte (TB) = one trillion bytes, but the storage capacity actually available may vary depending on the operating environment and formatting.
+Available storage capacity (including examples of various media files) will vary based on file size, formatting, settings, software, operating system, and/or pre-installed software applications, or media content.
 Actual formatted capacity may vary.

-Workload is a measure of the data throughput in a year, and it is defined as the amount of data written, read or verified by commands from the host system.
+The workload is a measure of the data throughput in a year, and it is defined as the amount of data written, read, or verified by commands from the host system.